BMWTree/BMWTree/README.md

 ## 📖 License

-The project is released under the Apache License.
+The project is released under the Apache-2.0 License.